-This article is about two points in respect of companion cats and children suffering from autism.
-The first point to make is that a study (764 participants) published on 4 March 2020 in the online journal Springer Link, tells us that parents with lower incomes perceived benefits in having a cat in the family in respect of reducing stress both, it seems, in the child and the parents when the child suffered from autism.
+This article is about a discussion on the benefits of domestic cats to autistic children and to the families of those children.
+The first point to make is that a study (764 participants) published on 4 March 2020 in the online journal Springer Link, tells us that parents with lower incomes perceived benefits in having a cat in the family as they reduced stress both in the autistic child and their parents.

 The study was about pets in general and therefore I must add that in parents owning both a dog and a cat they perceived more benefit from a dog than a cat.
 The parents who thought that their companion animals benefited them had less stress.